huaweicloud/huaweicloud-iot-device-sdk-c/README.md

 3. Modify configuration.
 	You need to modify the following parameters in the **src/device_demo/device_demo.c** file:
-	**servierIp_**: southbound IP address of IoTDA, which can be viewed on the application management page of the console.
+	**g_serverIp**: southbound IP address of IoTDA, which can be viewed on the application management page of the console.
-	**username_**: parameter required for using MQTT.
+	**g_username**: parameter required for using MQTT.
 The default value is device ID, which is returned during device registration.
-	**password_**: device secret, which is returned during device registration.
+	**g_password**: device secret, which is returned during device registration.
 	![](./doc/doc_en/4_1.png)

 4. Run the **make** command to start compilation.